Digital Inclusion Service

 What is digital inclusion?

 Digital Inclusion involves helping people access and use information and communication technologies.
-This new service has been set up to increase digital inclusion for patients attempting to access health services in Haringey.
+This service works to increase digital inclusion for patients attempting to access health services in Haringey.

 Our Vision and Goals